► Check today's air quality forecast

 includes data and information on outdoor air quality

-- Reduce energy use at home and at work.
+Reduce energy use at home and at work.
 Conserve electricity and heating fuel.
-Set your air conditioner thermostat to no lower than 78 degrees and lower your heat thermostat in winter.
-For useful tips on saving energy – and money - visit EPA and NRDC.
+Set your air conditioner thermostat to 78 degrees or low cool and lower your heat thermostat in winter.
+For useful tips on saving energy – and money - visit GREENYC and EPA